gabbybjork/bank-react-website/README.md

 1. **React.js**: The project is structured around the React.js library, allowing for highly dynamic, interactive UI with smooth state handling and life-cycle methods.
 2. **Tailwind CSS**: For styling our components, we use Tailwind CSS, a highly customizable, low-level CSS framework that gives us the ability to style our application in a more efficient, scalable way.
-3. **CSS**: Traditional CSS is used where required, ensuring a well-rounded, comprehensive styling approach.

 ## Features